marcelpetrick/graphicsWithPython/notes.md

 - show_gif.py with clokc checked
 - - also the mathematical function plotter shown: worked (see especially: eval(self.term.get()) )

 - demo_sinus.py

+## second day: 20200806

+now: plot with scatterplot C:\Users\husband-boy\Downloads\VHS_PythonGraphics\programs\matplotlib scatter_simple.py

+next: grid.py (copied from the tutorial files)
+- show the plots; zooming and changing the viewport is possible
+-  via the menu the properties of the cvhart are possible
+- 3d graphics (plots) are possible as well: 3d-curves; or temperature-pattern on a surface
+-